YunoHost-Apps/gogs_ynh/doc/DISCLAIMER.md

 ## Private Mode

-Actually it's possible to access to the Git repositories by the `git` command over http also in private mode installation.
+Actually it's possible to access to the Git repositories by the `git` command over HTTP also in private mode installation.
 It's important to know that in this mode the repository could be ALSO getted if you don't set the repository as private in the repos settings.